Leadership Tips: Starting Your Career – Part II

 We usually hire fast and fire slow – and that is so wrong.

-Beware of “battlefield promotions” caused by poor succession plan.
-Remember the 5 functions and that staffing is a key component of your role.
+Beware of “battlefield promotions” caused by poor succession plans.
+Remember the 5 functions and that staffing is critical to your role.
 You should always have a file of potential hires or a list of people you want to talk to in the future.

 Make yourself visible and approachable.